stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 # Why?

 If you know what's going on, at all levels in the client's organization, you can add more value.
-Not only that, the client's CEO and leadership team have a tangible context for accepting your ideas and proposals.
+Not only that, the client's CEO and leadership team have a tangible context for collaborating on your ideas and proposals.

 ## Consulting Sales Today